kartik-hegde/kartik-hegde.github.io/_pages/about.md

 Recent News
 ======
+- **July 25, 2019:**
+    Our work on accelerating general sparse tensor algebra on a specialized hardware was accepted to MICRO-2019!

 - **January 10, 2019:**
     Received the [Facebook PhD Fellowship](https://research.fb.com/programs/fellowship/) for 2019-2021!
 Thank you Facebook!
 Featured on CS@Illinois [Website](https://cs.illinois.edu/news/kartik-hegde-awarded-facebook-fellowship-plan-rev-deep-learning-mobile-devices/).